smsilva/azure-kubernetes/src/helm/charts/argo-cd/README.md

 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=v2.4.9"
 ```

+## Changelog

+For full list of changes please check ArtifactHub [changelog].

+Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 5.13.0

+This version reduces history limit for Argo CD deployment replicas to 3 to provide more visibility for Argo CD deployments that manage itself.
+If you need more deployment revisions for rollbacks set `global.revisionHistoryLimit` parameter.

+### 5.12.0

+This version deprecates the `configs.secret.argocdServerTlsConfig` option.
+Use `server.certificate` or `server.certificateSecret` to provide custom TLS configuration for Argo CD server.
+If you terminate TLS on ingress please use `argocd-server-tls` secret instead of `argocd-secret` secret.

 ### 5.10.0

-This version hardens security by configuring default container security contexts.
+This version hardens security by configuring default container security contexts and adds hard requirement for Kubernetes 1.22+ to work properly.
-The change aligns chart with [supported versions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#supported-versions) by upstream and adds requirement for minimum Kubernetes version >= 1.22.
+The change aligns chart with officially [supported versions](https://argo-cd.readthedocs.io/en/release-2.5/operator-manual/installation/#supported-versions) by upstream project.

+### 5.7.0

+This version introcudes new `configs.cm` and `configs.rbac` sections that replaces `server.config` and `server.rbacConfig` respectively.
+Please move your current configuration to the new place.
+The Argo CD RBAC config now also sets defaults in the `argocd-rbac-cm`.
+If you have manually created this ConfigMap please ensure templating is disabled so you will not lose your changes.

 ### 5.5.20